Getting married during the pandemic saved me thousands

 How to have a beautiful wedding on a budget

 Last year one of my best friends Lauren Naylor chose to get married during the pandemic to her soulmate – now-husband Rob.

-Both had planned to get married in 2020, but unfortunately, it was cancelled due to COVID.
+Both planned to marry in 2020, but unfortunately, it was cancelled due to COVID.
 However, when Lauren received a wedding cancellation from Chelsea Town Hall, she managed to organise a wedding for just around £2,500 in under 4 weeks!

-Lauren kindly shared her beautiful photos with me from her big day, as well her ‘Top Tips’ for how you can organise a beautiful wedding too in lockdown.
+Lauren kindly shared her beautiful photos with me from her big day and her ‘Top Tips’ for how you can organise a beautiful wedding too in lockdown.

 As we ease out of lockdown, I wanted to share Lauren’s Top Tips from her beautiful day!

-Lauren Naylor is a beauty brand consultant, from Leigh-on-Sea in Essex, who had her dream May wedding cancelled.
-Last year we didn’t know when lockdown would end, but Lauren seized the day when Chelsea Town Hall rang her at the end of July with a cancellation date for August 20th.
-It’s a good job Lauren is so amazing at organising beauty events!
-Looking at the wedding photos below, who could have dreamt of such an incredible wedding in record time.
+Lauren Naylor is a beauty brand consultant from Leigh-on-Sea in Essex who had her dream May wedding cancelled.
+Last year we didn’t know when lockdown would end, but Lauren seized the day when Chelsea Town Hall rang her at the end of July with a cancellation date of August 20th.
+It’s a good job.
+Lauren is so amazing at organising beauty events!
+Looking at the wedding photos below, who could have dreamt of such an incredible wedding in record time?

 How many people were on the guest list?

 When Lauren received the call from Chelsea Town Hall.
 She thought she would only be allowed seven people, including the photographer, at her wedding.
 She only found out on August 13 – one week before the nuptials – that the government would allow 30 guests to a wedding.
 It was only 15 in total allowed, including all photographers etc.! x

 Due to her parents being clinically vulnerable, she asked them if they would be upset if she went ahead, but they supportedly told her to go ahead.
 Very close friends and family attended to cheer them on their special day, including her son Albie.